Dr. David Bray (PCI)

 David likes to be a digital diplomat and a "human flak jacket" for teams of change agents working in turbulent environments.
 He volunteered in 2009 to deploy to Afghanistan to help "think differently" on military and humanitarian issues and in 2010 became a Senior National Intelligence Service Executive advocating for increased information interoperability, cybersecurity, and protection of civil liberties.
 In 2012, he became the Executive Director for the bipartisan National Commission for Review of Research and Development Programs of the United States Intelligence Community, later receiving the National Intelligence Exceptional Achievement Medal.
 He received both the Arthur S. Flemming Award and Roger W. Jones Award for Executive Leadership in 2013.
 He also was chosen to be an Eisenhower Fellow to meet with leaders in Taiwan and Australia on multisector cyber strategies for the "Internet of Everything" in 2015.

 David passions include "near impossible missions" involving humans and technology in challenging circumstances.
-He has served as the Chief Information Officer for the Federal Communications Commission, leading FCC's IT Transformation since 2013.
+This included serving as the non-partisan Chief Information Officer for the Federal Communications Commission from 2013 to 2017.
 Through the efforts of a team of positive change agents, he led the transformation of the FCC's legacy IT with more than 207 different systems to award-winning tech.
 This included rolling-out new cloud-based IT that achieved results in 1/2 the time at 1/6 the cost.
 He was selected to be one of the "Fedscoop 50" for Leadership in 2014, 2015, and 2016 and the recipient of the Armed Forces Communications and Electronic Association's Outstanding Achievement Award for Civilian Government in 2015.
-Dr. Bray also received the global CIO 100 Award twice, which usually is awarded to private sector Fortune 500 companies, both in 2015 and 2017, for his transformational leadership.
+Dr. Bray also received the global CIO 100 Award twice, which usually is awarded to private sector Fortune 500 companies, both in 2015 and 2017, for his //medium.com/@davidbray/">transformational leadership in change-adverse settings.